viktoriussuwandi/Budget-App/README.md

 ### Test Scenario :
 1.Complete the Category class in budget.py.
-  -It should be able to instantiate objects based on different budget categories like food, clothing, and entertainment.
+  -It should be able to instantiate objects based on different budget categories like `food`, `clothing`, and `entertainment`.

   -When objects are created, they are passed in the name of the category.